Velocity Servo Headphone Amplifier - a sensor-less motional feedback USB dongle

 The benefit of the motional feedback is very substantial on cheap headphones.
 As the quality of the headphone improves, the benefit slowly become less substantial.
 Still, motional feedback will help headphones, either Hi-Fi or Lo-Fi, to reproduce the spatial sound information to the best possible.

 Of course nothing comes for free.
 There are things that must give when using sensor-less motional feedback.
 For one, the amplifier is tightly matched to a specific headphone, re-tuning is required whenever the headphone is replaced.
-It is also not quite compatible with audio test equipment, as the equipment has no moving coils thus no motional feedback, thus they won't measure much difference of new drive mode, except a seemingly off frequency response (the frequency response is indeed flat with actual headphones, just to be clear.).
+It is also not quite compatible with audio test equipment, as the equipment has no moving coils thus no motional feedback, thus they won't measure much difference of new drive mode, except a seemingly off frequency response (the frequency response is indeed flat with actual headphones, just to be clear.). - What is time domain optimized up-sampling filter?

 We optimize the up-sampling filter in the DAC so that we produce minimum ringing and maintain group delay at best effort.
 This improves the spatial reproduction of the sound stage.
 This is at the expense of elevated noise out of the audible band, but at level below human's perception.
 The elevated noise is measurable on test equipment, but not only below human's hearing perception level, and also above the frequency range.

-Also note that, when operating under DSD mode, the upsampling is bypassed, which render this topic irrelevant.
+Also note that, when operating under DSD mode, the upsampling is bypassed, which render this topic irrelevant. - Why is Mac OS limited to DSD128?

 Mac OS does not have mechanism to support native DSD playback.
 There is no industrial recognized standard on how to transport native DSD stream under USB Audio Class specification.
 Thus, DSD stream is packeted as a fake PCM stream and sent to the DAC.
 This has bandwidth limitation and capped at DSD128 when operating under DSD over PCM (DoP) mode on Mac OS, iPhone, Android and Windows.